Meduty/merlins-aitomaton/README.md

 ## 🎨 Output Modes

-MerlinAI offers two distinct output modes for different use cases:
+Merlin's Aitomaton offers two distinct output modes for different use cases:

 ### 🔇 Clean Mode (Default)
 Perfect for regular use - shows only essential information and beautiful progress bars: